Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 To burn in there eternally

-“Gog & Magog” (Revelation 20:7-10) is a terrific five minute instrumental allowing Harrington to show off all his riffs and chops.
-I cannot help but be reminded of “Returning” – an excellent instrumental off Too Late For Living – as the song is swiftly carried ahead by a plethora of exquisite lead guitar work.
+“Gog & Magog” (Revelation 20:7-10) is a wonderful instrumental allowing Harrington to showcase his riffs and chops.
+I cannot help but be reminded of “Returning” (from Too Late For Living) as the song moves its distance to his jaw dropping soloing abilities.
 Lynch lays down some mean sounding bass lines as well.

 That He’s the Alpha and Omega